- 1 Experienced Skype & Zoom Video Counselling. The Private, Adept, Local Therapist practising online.

 - How each session commences depends upon the actual app/service being used but Dean will join each counselling session at the session’s start time.

 - Ensure Skype is loaded and you are logged in.

-- Individuals: at the session time, Dean will call your device.
+- Individuals: at the session time, Dean will call your Skype ID.

-- Couples/Groups: A Skype Group will have been prior to the sessions commencing.
-Prior to the session session time you will join the group.
-At the session start time Dean will sign into the group.
+- Couples/Groups: A Skype Group will have been created prior to the sessions commencing.
+You will have been sent access to the group and your Skype IDs will have been given access.
+Before each couple counselling session begins you will both sign into the group.
+At the session start time Dean will join the group too.

 - A Zoom meeting room will have been created prior to the sessions commencing.
 You will have been emailed the room’s URL and password.

 - You may join the meeting before Dean connects.
 You’ll find yourself in a “waiting room”.
 This is a Zoom security feature so that no-one else can join our session.

 - At the session start time, Dean will move everyone from the waiting room into the meeting.